burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

       requires Character<typename S::value_type>;
     }
     ```

 See also [cpp reference details](https://en.cppreference.com/w/cpp/language/requires).

 ## Use Concepts

 The concepts are used in template code.

-The general outline for a constrained template with concepts usage is as follows:
+The general outline for a constrained template with concept usage is as follows:

 ```cpp
 template <parameter list>